chrusty/devops-manifesto/Cassandra/Exercises/Replication-and-consistency.md

 #### Find which node owns that token (the hard way)
 Use the nodetool command to print a list of all the token-ranges for your cluster, and find where your token fits in.
-The number in the “token" column are the upper-boundaries of the token ranges.
+The number in the "token" column are the upper-boundaries of the token ranges.
 ```docker exec -it cassandra-1 nodetool ring```